JulianLopezB/DeepLogo/readme.md

 The initial project consists of 3 steps:

-- A) Build a pipeline to retrieve annotated data from a YouTube's video using Google's VideoIntelligence API
+- A) Build aN ETL pipeline to fetch annotated data from a YouTube's video using Google's VideoIntelligence API
-- B) Use annotated data to train a deep neural network
+- B) Use this data to train a deep neural network
-- C) Deploy and serve the trained model as a RESTful API (Model as a Service)
+- C) Deploy and serve the model as a RESTful API (Model as a Service)

-# A) Pipeline to get annotated data from a YouTube's video using Video Intelligence API
+## A) ETL Pipeline to get annotated data from a YouTube's video using Video Intelligence API

-## What it does?
+### What it does?
 - 1) Download video from YouTube's url
 - 2) Upload video to GCloud Storage
 - 3) Get video annotations of YouTube's video from VideoIntellige API